Updates to Respiratory Activity Dashboard

 Changes are being made to the schedule of updates to the Respiratory Activity Dashboard, which reports on the activity of circulating respiratory viruses, including COVID-19 and influenza.

 Similar to the public reporting on COVID-19, the frequency of updates may vary depending on the higher/lower levels of activity of respiratory viruses.
-Since February 2024, Newfoundland and Labrador has recorded a decrease in the level of overall respiratory activity.
+Since February 2024, the province has recorded a decrease in the level of overall respiratory activity.

 Public Health will continue to collect and monitor disease trends.